envoyproxy/data-plane-api/docs/root/install/building.rst

 Pre-built binaries
 ------------------

-On every master commit we create a set of lightweight docker images that contain the Envoy binary.
+On every master commit we create a set of lightweight Docker images that contain the Envoy binary.
 We also tag the docker images with release versions when we do official releases.

 * `envoyproxy/envoy <https://hub.docker.com/r/envoyproxy/envoy/tags/>`_: Release binary with